microsoft/azuredevopslabs/labs/vsts/readme.md

 ## Overview

-We have developed a brand new set of hands-on-labs for Visual Studio Team Services.
-In order to complete this lab you will need
+We are working on providing hands-on-labs for Visual Studio Team Services.
+Here are the labs, for a start.

+In order to complete these labs you will need

 - **Visual Studio Team Services account**.
 If you don't have one, you can create from <a href="https://www.visualstudio.com/">here</a>